PanagopoulosGeorge/Financial-Forecast-Framework/README.md

         * Navigate to conf folder and modify the .ini file using the credentials.
 6. **Run Migrations**

-   - Navigate to the `src` directory:
+   - Navigate to the `src` directory after opening a terminal or cmd within Financial-Forecast-Framework folder:
      ```sh
      cd src
      ```